rails/rails/guides/source/upgrading_ruby_on_rails.md

 If you are using Rspec for testing, please see the extra configuration required in the gem's documentation.

-### Autoloading is disabled after booting in the production environment
+### Autoloading is Disabled After Booting in the Production Environment

 Autoloading is now disabled after booting in the production environment by default.